 - tampons that dislodge or fall out

 - a distinct bulge at the vaginal opening

-- a sensation of heaviness in the vagina.
+- a sensation of heaviness in the vagina

-Causes of a weak pelvic floor
+Causes of pelvic floor muscle dysfunction

-The pelvic floor can be weakened in many ways, such as by:
+The pelvic floor can be weakened by:

 - supporting the weight of the uterus during pregnancy

 - vaginal childbirth, which may overstretch the muscles

 - the pressure of obesity

 - constant coughing